Hiking the Father Troy East Coast Trail : Flatrock to Logy Bay

 We also passed a few of the fake batteries used to fool the German troops in WWII.

-The trail became quite confusing around Church Cove, and in the end we stayed on the ECT (I think), without doing the Church Cove Loop.
-After this the trail turned into a grassy track which followed along a beautiful wooden fence, through an old orchard and grassy meadow.
-Here the signs of civilization began to be more noticeable – we could see houses around us, hear traffic nearby, see airplanes flying overhead, and we passed several people out walking their dogs.
+The trail became quite confusing around Church Cove, and in the end, we stayed on the ECT (I think), without doing the Church Cove Loop.
+After this, the trail turned into a grassy track which followed along a beautiful wooden fence, through an old orchard and grassy meadow.
+Here the signs of civilization began to be more noticeable – we could see houses around us, hear traffic nearby, see airplanes flying overhead, and passed several people out walking their dogs.

 We nodded hello to a couple fishermen